Whoa. Stop the record player.

 Think of the remaining categories (scams, ballot mail, etc.) similarly.

-All in all, following the 3 Steps to Stop Junk Mail can take less than 5 minutes and can drastically reduce your junk mail inflow by over 90%.
+All in all, following our 3 Steps to Stop Junk Mail can take less than 5 minutes and can drastically reduce your junk mail inflow by over 90%.

 We’ve seen it.
 We’ve done it.